Ralf Rangnick appointed as Manchester United interim boss

 The German coach, 63, was one of five candidates interviewed by United’s hierarchy for the interim position after they fired Ole Gunnar Solskjaer last week.

-United confirmed that Rangnick is now their interim boss and Michael Carrick will “remain in charge of the first team until Ralf’s work visa is finalized” which they hope will be before the home game against Arsenal on Thursday (watch live, 3:15pm ET on Peacock Premium).
+United confirmed that Rangnick is now their interim boss and Michael Carrick will “remain in charge of the first team until Ralf’s work visa is finalized” which will be after the home game against Arsenal on Thursday (watch live, 3:15pm ET on Peacock Premium).

 With reports circling that Mauricio Pochettino, Erik ten Hag and Brendan Rodgers are all high on their wish-list when it comes to new permanent managers, Rangnick has been chosen as the man to steady the ship until the summer.